Anti-French sentiment in the United States: Allegation of missing French-American lobby

-World War II

-The rout of French forces during the German invasion of France in 1940 came as a profound shock to Americans.
-As details of the defeat, specifically of the general surrender of the French Army against Nazi German forces in the Armistice of 22 June 1940.

-Within months of French liberation from the Germans, tensions rapidly rose between the locals and US military personnel stationed there.
-112 Gripes about the French was a 1945 handbook issued by the United States military to defuse some of this hostility.

-21st century

-In 1990s popular culture, the derogatory phrase "cheese-eating surrender monkeys" began as a joke on The Simpsons in 1995, used by Groundskeeper Willie's character in a satirical manner.
-National Review contributor Jonah Goldberg claimed credit for making the term known, with its implicit characterization of the French as cowards.

-France came under attack by Thomas Friedman, an American three-time Pulitzer winner and NY Times writer.
-In his 1999 book The Lexus and the Olive Tree Friedman says, "Buy Taiwan, hold Italy, sell France" because of France's anti-globalization stance.
+Iraq war

 Anti-French sentiment was strong in the wake of France's refusal to support US proposals in the UN Security Council for military action to invade Iraq.
 While other nations also opposed the US proposals (notably Russia; China; and traditional US allies, such as Germany, Canada, and Belgium), France received particularly ferocious criticism.
-In a New York Times article in 2003 Friedman said France's permanent seat at the U.N.
+In a New York Times article in 2003, Thomas Friedman said France's permanent seat at the U.N.
 Security Council should be given to India because "India is just so much more serious than France these days.
 France is so caught up with its need to differentiate itself from America to feel important, it's become silly".

-In early 2003, George Will from The Washington Post described retreat as "an exercise for which France has often refined its savoir-faire since 1870."
-Anti-French displays also came in the form of bumper stickers, and t-shirts calling for the United States to invade: "Iraq first, France next!" and "First Iraq, then Chirac!"
-Freedom fries became a political euphemism for French fries.
+In early 2003, George Will from The Washington Post described retreat as "an exercise for which France has often refined its savoir-faire since 1870" (referring to the Franco-Prussian War).
+Anti-French displays also came in the form of bumper stickers and t-shirts calling for the United States to invade: "Iraq first, France next!" and "First Iraq, then Chirac!"
+Freedom fries became a political euphemism for french fries.
 The term came to prominence in 2003 when the then Republican Chairman of the Committee on House Administration, Bob Ney, renamed the menu item in three Congressional cafeterias in response to France's opposition to the proposed invasion of Iraq.

+Conservative commentators such as Bill O'Reilly called for the boycott of French goods, which lead to a measurable drop in the sale of French wine.
+Protesters were documented pouring out French wine in the streets.
+Economic researchers also documented a drop in market share for American products with French-sounding names, such as Grey Poupon mustard.
+Reckitt Benckiser, maker of French's mustard, issued a statement that the brand was American, and their name was derived from their founder, Robert T. French.